carlfranklin/DotNetShow/README.md

 Episode 1 is an interview with James Montemagno.
 There is no sample code.

 ## Episode 2 - Building a Mobile Podcast App Part 1
-Getting started with Xamarin, and a multi-part project to build a podcast consumer app for Carl's long-running podcast, .NET Rocks!
+Getting started with Xamarin Forms, and a multi-part project to build a podcast consumer app for Carl's long-running podcast, .NET Rocks!

 Repo: https://github.com/carlfranklin/MobileDnr1